dotnet/docs/docs/standard/parallel-programming/index.md

 ---
 title: "Parallel Programming in .NET"
-description: In this article, learn about parallel programming in .NET.
+description: Learn about parallel programming in .NET.
 Use a .NET runtime, class library types, and diagnostic tools to simplify .NET development. ms.date: 09/12/2018 ms.technology: dotnet-standard
 helpviewer_keywords: